Inuit Tapiriit Kanatami: Tagak Curley

 Tagak Curley, born in 1944 in Southampton Island, Nunavut, is an Inuk politician and advocate of Inuit rights.
 Curley was a founding member of ITK and the first president.
 He was brought up in a traditional Inuit lifestyle, having strong connections to the land and culture.
 Before he took on the role of ITK president, he worked careers that dealt first hand with issues surrounding development and housing in Inuit communities.
 From 1966 to 1970, he worked with the Crown-Indigenous Relations and Northern Affairs Canada (formerly known as the Department of Indian Affairs and Northern Development) as a development officer.
 After that, he became a settlement manager in Naujaat (then called Repulse Bay) for a year.
-Curley successfully acted as president for four years, accomplished a lot, most notably is his role in leading the movement to replace the term Eskimo with Inuit in all official Canadian documents.
+Curley successfully acted as president for four years, accomplished a lot, most notably in leading the movement to replace the term Eskimo with Inuit in all official Canadian documents.
 He then went on to pursue a legislative career and in 1979, Curley ran in the federal election as a Liberal candidate but was defeated by Peter Ittinuar.